Black Covert Woodland, near Aberystwyth

 The Kerry Ridgeway long distance footpath is 15 miles (24 kilometres) long from the Cider House car park, near the village of Dolfor in Powys, to Bishops Castle in Shropshire.

-From here you can easily reach some of the historical features on the route:
+If you park at the Block Wood car park, you can easily reach some of the historical features on the Kerry Ridgeway.

 Block Wood car park in Ceri Forest is situated off the B4368, three miles south of the village of Kerry.